rubarb666/Website/docs/tutorial/blog.md

 }
 ```

-All we are doing here is defining the columns in the table, and setting the labelColumnName which will be useful later.
+All we are doing here is defining the name of the table, the columns in the table and setting the labelColumnName which will be useful later.

+> A common pitfall is forgetting to return `$schema` at the end of the method.

 ## Register the table in a SolutionSchema

 In the Models directory create a new file called `YourApplicationSolutionSchema.php`.
+Please note that the name of the class
+does not matter, in RhubarbPHP configuration over convention is preferred.
+If you prefer, you could name this BlogSolutionSchema.

 Give it the same namespace as before, and add a class declaration as follows: